How to Pump a Longboard: A Step-by-Step Guide

 To further optimize truck angles for pumping, riders can also make use of wedging or dewedging techniques.
 Wedging refers to placing riser pads or wedges underneath the baseplate to increase the truck’s angle, while dewedging involves using thinner riser pads or wedges to decrease the angle.
 By experimenting with different degrees of wedging or dewedging, riders can fine-tune their setup according to their riding style and preferences, maximizing their pumping performance.

-See also What Are Bearings On A Longboard
+See also How To Drop In On A Longboard

 Front Truck Angle for Maximum Control and Comfort